 if and only if $w\in \ca_{p,\delta}$. \end{thm}

 The paper is organized as follows.
-In Section \ref{s2}, we mainly give some fundamental properties of Choquet integrals, capacitary Muckenhoupt weights and several required lemmas in the following proofs.
+In Section \ref{s2}, we mainly give some fundamental properties of Choquet integrals, capacitary Muckenhoupt weights and several required lemmas.
 In particular, we give an example of capacitary Muckenhoupt $\mathcal A_{p,\delta}$-weight function and show that the new weight class $\mathcal A_{p,\delta}$ enjoys the strict monotonicity on the dimension index $\delta$ of Hausdorff contents in the end of Section \ref{s2}.
 In Section \ref{s3}, we prove Theorem \ref{them-1013-1}, Theorem \ref{them-0919-1} and Corollary \ref{Cor-0919-1}.
 Section \ref{s4} is devoted to showing the reverse H\"older inequality and self-improving property for the $\ca_{p,\delta}$-weight.
-To achieve this, we establish a estimate for the capacity of a upper lever set for weight $w\in \ca_{p,\delta}$ (see Lemma \ref{lm-410-7}) by using the Calder\'on-Zygmund decomposition corresponding to Hausdorff contents.
-As applications, in Section \ref{s5}, we build up the Jones factorization theorem within the $\ca_{p,\delta}$ framework and show Theorem \ref{them-411-1}.
+To achieve this, we establish an estimate for the capacity of a upper level set for weight $w\in \ca_{p,\delta}$ (see Lemma \ref{lm-410-7} below) by using the Calder\'on-Zygmund decomposition corresponding to Hausdorff contents.
+As applications, in Section \ref{s5}, we build up Jones' factorization theorem within the $\ca_{p,\delta}$ framework and show Theorem \ref{them-411-1}.